 Master of Business Administration (MBA) programs sometimes offer a specialization in quantitative analysis.
 Students learn about business subjects like human resource supervision, strategic management, and managerial accounting, as well as about mathematical and analytical theories.
 Many programs also cover business technology and software systems.

 Programs sometimes offer students opportunities for hands-on research.
 Students usually learn about the following:

 - Data analysis

 Programs offer interdisciplinary courses in finance, mathematics, systems engineering, and business management.
 Students spend much of their time completing original research projects.

 Ph.D. classes teach the theoretical foundations and applicable skills needed to work as a quantitative analyst.
 Students often work closely with faculty members to complete a dissertation project on a subject like risk management or financial forecasting.
 Courses in the following are offered:

 - Economic engineering

 - Financial mathematics

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the number of financial analyst positions was expected to increase 12% from 2014-2024, which is faster than average.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of financial analyst positions was expected to increase 6% from 2018-2028, which is about as fast as the average.
 Analysts who hold a graduate degree should have an advantage in the job market.
-Median yearly earnings for these professionals came to $80,310 in 2015, reports the BLS.
+Median yearly earnings for these professionals came to $85,660 in May 2018, reports the BLS.